MythEclipse/ultimate-asepharyana.tech/.kilocode/rules/rules.md

 21. **Skip Identical Edits:** Do not attempt to edit content that is already identical to the intended changes.
 If the edit would result in the same content, skip the operation to avoid unnecessary actions.

 22. **Failure Retry Policy:** If `apply_diff` fails twice on the same edit attempt, switch to a full rewrite using `write_to_file` instead of continuing to retry the diff operation.

+23. **Mandatory SEARCH field:**

+    - All search-based operations (`search_and_replace`, `apply_diff`) **must** include a `SEARCH` block.
+    - If replacing the entire file, use `SEARCH: .*` and provide the complete file content in `REPLACE`.
+    - Never leave `SEARCH` empty.

+24. **Whitespace Sensitivity:**

+    - `SEARCH` must exactly match the file content, including whitespace, newlines, and indentation.
+    - If uncertain, first use `read_file` or `search_files` to extract the exact block.

+25. **Atomicity of operations:** Each modification should be atomic and self-contained.
+Avoid combining unrelated changes in a single operation to simplify rollback if necessary.

+26. **Preserve file encoding:** Always maintain the original file encoding (UTF-8, UTF-16, etc.) and line endings (LF/CRLF).
+Do not introduce inconsistencies.

+27. **Backup critical files:** If editing configuration or schema files, create a backup copy before applying modifications to ensure recovery in case of failure.

+28. **Test-driven changes:** For code edits, validate modifications against existing tests or create minimal tests to confirm correctness after changes.

+29. **Minimal regex scope:** When regex is used in `SEARCH`, scope it narrowly to avoid capturing unintended parts of the file.

+30. **Log meaningful failures:** If a modification fails, include the reason and relevant context (file name, line range, attempted `SEARCH`) in the error output for easier debugging.

+31. **Avoid destructive replacements:** Never delete large sections of code unless explicitly instructed.
+Instead, comment on the potential impact and ask for user confirmation.

+32. **Respect file permissions:** Ensure the file is writable before attempting modifications.
+Do not attempt to bypass file permission restrictions.

+33. **Do not reorder unless instructed:** Preserve the original order of functions, imports, or configuration entries unless the user explicitly requests reordering.

+34. **Consistency across files:** If making edits in multiple files (e.g., renaming a variable), ensure consistency of changes across all occurrences.

+35. **Safety over speed:** Prioritize correctness, validation, and safety over making fast changes.
+Never sacrifice reliability for speed.